acallejasp/fdsw-github/site/content/docs/5.3/components/carousel.md

 </div>
 {{< /example >}}

 Carousels don't automatically normalize slide dimensions.
 As such, you may need to use additional utilities or custom styles to appropriately size content.
-While carousels support previous/next controls and indicators, they're not explicitly required.
+While carousels support previous/next controls and indicators, they're not experiencialicitly required.
 Add and customize as you see fit.

 **You must add the `.active` class to one of the slides**, otherwise the carousel will not be visible.
 Also be sure to set a unique `id` on the `.carousel` for optional controls, especially if you're using multiple carousels on a single page.
 Control and indicator elements must have a `data-bs-target` attribute (or `href` for links) that matches the `id` of the `.carousel` element.